Marc-Hanson/portfolio-two/README.md

 ## Credits

 The game being triggered through the users selection meant after the initial click, the game would select the computers choice and quickly cover it with the win/lose emojis and increment the score.
 The way the game progressed so quickly meant the user was missing most of the game as things were happening too fast.
-There are a few ways to ann a small wait timer in earlier ES versions but the cleanest way I found was using "ASYNC functions".
-This allowed me to add a delay half second during the game, this makes the game feel smoother and gives a sense of a real opponent.<br>
+There are a few ways to add a small wait timer in earlier ES versions but the cleanest way I found was using "ASYNC functions".
+This allowed me to add a delay of half a econd during the game, this makes the game feel smoother and gives a sense of a real opponent.<br>
 [Using Async Functions](https://masteringjs.io/tutorials/fundamentals/wait-1-second-then)<br>

 ## Media